Contiguous Boundary Guarding: An Optimal Algorithm

 \section{An Optimal Algorithm}

 In this section we present a polynomial-time exact algorithm for contiguous guarding of the boundary $\partial$ of a simple polygon $P$.
-If $P$ is star-shaped, then the greedy algorithm returns an optimal solution.
-Thus, we assume that $P$ is not star-shaped and hence $\OPT\ge 2$.
-We start with a simple observation.
+We assume that $P$ is not star-shaped and thus $\OPT\ge 2$.

-\begin{observation} Let $g$ be a guard in a guarding of $\partial$.
-Then, the first endpoint of $\partial(g)$ is covered by $g$ and by the previous guard.
-Similarly, the last endpoint of $\partial(g)$ is covered by $g$ and the next~guard. \end{observation}

-Without loss of generality, we assume the following maximality property: {\em any guard $g$ covers a maximal contiguous portion of $\partial$, i.e., $\partial(g)$ is maximal.} This implies the following lemma.
+Without loss of generality, we assume this maximality property: {\em any guard $g$ covers a maximal contiguous portion of $\partial$, i.e., $\partial(g)$ is maximal.} This implies the following lemma.

-\begin{lemma} Let $g$ be a maximal guard in a guarding of $\partial$.
-Then, each boundary ray of $w(g)$ goes through at least one reflex vertex of $P$. \end{lemma} \begin{proof} Since $P$ is not star-shaped, $g$ cannot cover the entire $\partial$ and thus $w(g)<2\pi$.
+\begin{lemma} Let $g$ be a guard in a guarding of $\partial$ such that $\partial(g)$ is maximal.
+Then, each boundary ray of $w(g)$ goes through at least one reflex vertex of $P$. \end{lemma} \begin{proof} First assume that $w(g)<2\pi$.
 The lemma holds because otherwise, we could increase the covering angle of $g$ and extend $\partial(g)$, contradicting our maximality assumption.
+This is depicted in Figure~\ref{reflex-boundary-fig-a}(a).

+Now assume that $w(g)=2\pi$.
+Then the two boundary rays of $w(g)$ are identical.
+Moreover, they go through at least one reflex vertex because $P$ is not star-shaped and $g$ does not cover the entire $\partial$.
+This is depicted in Figure~\ref{reflex-boundary-fig-a}(b). \end{proof}

-This is depicted in Figure~\ref{reflex-boundary-fig-a}. \end{proof} \paragraph{Algorithm {\normalfont (in a nutshell)}.}Our algorithm is fairly simple.
+\subparagraph*{Algorithm {\normalfont (in a nutshell)}.}Our algorithm is fairly simple.
 It finds a polynomial-size set $S$ of starting points on $\partial$ such that at least one of the points is covered by two guards in some optimal solution.
 We execute the greedy algorithm for each point in $S$ and return the smallest guard set over all the points in $S$.
 From Corollary~\ref{optimal-cor}, it follows that the algorithm returns an optimal solution.
 The algorithm takes polynomial time because $S$ has a polynomial size, and the greedy algorithm runs in polynomial time.